Skip to main content

 1. Requirement for Specialized Expertise

 Effective static analysis demands highly skilled reverse engineers with deep knowledge of assembly language, system internals, and malware behavior.
-As such, these individuals are in short supply and high demand, making their employment costly.
+As such, these individuals are in short supply and high demand, making them costly to employ.
 However, without this expertise, interpreting complex malware can lead to incomplete or inaccurate conclusions.

 2. Time-Intensive Process